knowthelist/fhem-tablet-ui/README.md

 Icon configuration
 -------

+- Built-in icons
+Built in icons have the ftui- prefix.
+Currently available are: ftui-window, ftui-door

+- Font-Awesome
+Select one of over 500 icons from http://fortawesome.github.io/Font-Awesome/icons.
+Just enter the icon name (with suffix "fa-"), all icons are available. e.g. data-icon="fa-volume-up"

+- FHEM and OpenAutomation
 Enable respectively add following lines to index.html to active FHEMWEB icons for FHEM Tablet ui
 ```html
 <link rel="stylesheet" href="/fhem/tablet/lib/openautomation.css" />